percona/pmm-doc/docs/install-pmm/install-pmm-server/baremetal/podman/index.md

 === "Installation with manual updates"

     The installation with manual updates offers a straightforward setup with direct control over updates, without relying on additional services.
-In this approach, you manually update the `PMM_TAG` in the environment file and restart the PMM Server service.
+In this approach, you manually update the `PMM_IMAGE` in the environment file and restart the PMM Server service.
 SystemD then automatically manages the container replacement.
     {.power-number}

     1. Create PMM Server service file at `~/.config/systemd/user/pmm-server.service`: